cbrown5/fishery-retrospective-analysis/readme.md

 Makes figure 2, mean depletion trends over time.

+**3_mean-depletion-figures-sensitivity**
+Alt versions of figure 2 where we used different subsets of the data to check for biased caused by unequal sample sizes across years.

 **4_glm-model-bias-and-hindcast**

 Fits GLMM for analysis of delta B/B1 in relation to covariates.
 Fits all models and calculates the WAIC statistic.